enguy-hub/VGI_BuildingSegmentation/README.md

-# VGI_BuildingSegmentation

-## Repository for TUM course: Select Topic in Geospatial Big Data
-## Topic: Machine Learning from VGI and Satellite Image for Automatic Building Segmentation and Quality Measurement
+# Repository for TUM course: Select Topic in Geospatial Big Data | Topic: Machine Learning from VGI and Satellite Image for Automatic Building Segmentation and Quality Measurement